tfchurch/sumo-hakyll/pages/otherevents.md

 branding-iron, then?"
 "Pray God, not that; yet I fear something, Captain Ahab.
 Is not this harpoon for the White Whale?"
 "For the white fiend!
 But now for the barbs; thou must make them thyself, man.
-Here are my razors&mdash;the best of steel; here, and make the barbs sharp as the needle-sleet of the Icy Sea."
-For a moment, the old blacksmith eyed the razors as though he would fain not use them.
-"Take them, man, I have no need for them; for I now neither shave, sup, nor pray till&mdash;but here&mdash;to work!"
-Fashioned at last into an arrowy shape, and welded by Perth to the shank, the steel soon pointed the end of the iron; and as the blacksmith was about giving the barbs their final heat, prior to tempering them, he cried to Ahab to place the water-cask near.
-"No, no&mdash;no water for that; I want it of the true death-temper.
-Ahoy, there!
-Tashtego, Queequeg, Daggoo!
-What say ye, pagans!
-Will ye give me as much blood as will cover this barb?" holding it high up.
-A cluster of dark nods replied, Yes.
-Three punctures were made in the heathen flesh, and the White Whale's barbs were then tempered.
-"Ego non baptizo te in nomine patris, sed in nomine diaboli!" deliriously howled Ahab, as the malignant iron scorchingly devoured the baptismal blood.
-Now, mustering the spare poles from below, and selecting one of hickory, with the bark still investing it, Ahab fitted the end to the socket of the
+Here are my

 # Puzzle Hunt

 "And thou mayest as well sign the papers right off," he added&mdash;"come along with ye."
 And so saying, he led the way below deck into the cabin.
 Seated on the transom was what seemed to me a most uncommon and surprising figure.
-It turned out to be Captain Bildad, who along with Captain Peleg was one of the largest owners of the vessel; the other shares, as is sometimes the case in these ports, being held by a crowd of old annuitants; widows, fatherless children, and chancery wards; each owning about the value of a timber head, or a foot of plank, or a nail or two in the ship.
-People in Nantucket invest their money in whaling vessels, the same way that you do yours in approved state stocks bringing in good interest.
-Now, Bildad, like Peleg, and indeed many other Nantucketers, was a Quaker, the island having been originally settled by that sect; and to this day its inhabitants in general retain in an uncommon measure the peculiarities of the Quaker, only variously and anomalously modified by things altogether alien and heterogeneous.
-For some of these same Quakers are the most sanguinary of all sailors and whale-hunters.
-They are fighting Quakers; they are Quakers with a vengeance.
-So that there are instances among them of men, who, named with Scripture names&mdash;a singularly common fashion on the island&mdash;and in childhood naturally imbibing the stately dramatic thee and thou of the Quaker idiom; still, from the audacious, daring, and boundless adventure of their subsequent lives, strangely blend with these unoutgrown peculiarities, a thousand bold dashes of character, not unworthy a Scandinavian sea-king, or a poetical Pagan Roman.
-And when these things unite in a man of greatly superior natural force, with a globular brain and a ponderous heart; who has also by the stillness and seclusion of many long night-watches in the remotest waters, and beneath constellations never seen here at the north, been led to think untraditionally and independently; receiving all nature's sweet or savage impressions fresh from her own virgin voluntary and confiding breast, and thereby chiefly, but with some help from accidental advantages, to learn a bold and nervous lofty language&mdash;that man makes one in a whole nation's census&mdash;a mighty pageant creature, formed for noble tragedies.
-Nor will it at all detract from him, dramatically regarded, if either by birth or other circumstances, he have what seems a half wilful overruling morbidness at the bottom of his nature.
-For all men tragically great are made so through a certain morbidness.
-Be sure of this, O young ambition, all mortal greatness is but disease.
-But, as yet we have not to do with such an one, but with quite another; and still a man, who, if indeed peculiar, it only results again from another phase of the Quaker, modified by individual circumstances.
-Like Captain Peleg, Captain Bildad was a well-to-do, retired whaleman.
-But unlike Captain Peleg&mdash;who cared not a rush for what are called serious things, and indeed deemed those self-same serious things the veriest of all trifles&mdash;Captain Bildad had not only been originally educated according to the strictest sect of Nantucket Quakerism, but all his subsequent ocean life, and the sight of many unclad, lovely island creatures, round the Horn&mdash;all that had not moved this native born Quaker one single jot, had not so much as altered one angle of his vest.
-Still, for all this immutableness, was there some lack of common consistency about worthy Captain Peleg.
-Though refusing, from conscientious scruples, to bear arms against land invaders, yet himself had illimitably invaded the Atlantic and Pacific; and though a sworn foe to human bloodshed, yet had he in his straight-bodied coat, spilled tuns upon tuns of leviathan gore.
-How now in the contemplative evening of his days, the pious Bildad reconciled these things in the reminiscence, I do not know; but it did not seem to concern him much, and very probably he had long since come to the sage and sensible conclusion that a man's religion is one thing, and this practical world quite another.
-This world pays dividends.
-Rising from a little cabin-boy in short clothes of the drabbest drab, to a harpooneer in a broad shad-bellied
+It